 Anna Bethel Fisher Rock Garden

 Enjoy the tranquility of the gardens alongside Lake Decatur with a visit to the Anna Bethel Fisher Rock Garden.
-Built in 1927, the garden was completely renovated in 1992.
+Built in 1927, the garden was renovated in 1992.
 Today, the area is home to stately cypress trees that provide shade for a variety of flowering plants nestled among the boulders.
-A beautiful waterfall was built and dedicated in 2006.
 The Anna Bethel Fisher Rock Garden, located in Nelson Park, is open from 7:30 a.m. until dusk in season.